LucasSte/trajectory-prediction/README.md

 #### Testing the models

-Running `python3 comapre_models.py` will run all the trained configuration in a testing set.
+Running `python3 compare_models.py` will run all the trained configurations in a testing set.
 It will calculate the mean average error, average displacement error and final displacement error and print them.
-It will also run a Kalman predictor to compare the results.
+It will also measure such metrics for a Kalman predictor, which serves as a reference for comparison.